top of page

 The accreditation status of your chosen CB is important if you are expecting your ISO/IEC 27001 certificate to be credible to, and hence trusted by, third parties such as your suppliers and business partners.
 Third parties who plan to rely on the certificate normally insist on certificates issued by CBs that are independent, competent and trustworthy.
 In practice, this means the CB must have been properly accredited by trustworthy accreditation bodies such as the UK Accreditation Service or others recognised by the International Accreditation Forum.
 To be accredited by recognised accreditation bodies, CBs are formally assessed or audited against applicable, internationally recognised standards regarding their competence, impartiality and capability.
 Accreditation reduces the possibility of selecting an incompetent CB, and substantially increases the value of the certificate.
 Oh and by the way, don’t forget to confirm their actual accreditation status with the accreditation body and check that the accreditation body is recognised by the IAF, as anyone may claim to have been accredited.
 It’s a jungle out there.

-Legitimate, accredited ISO/IEC 27001 CBs are forbidden from auditing customers of their ISMS-related consultancy services in order to avoid the obvious conflict of interest.
+Legitimate, duly-accredited ISO/IEC 27001 CBs are forbidden from auditing customers of their ISMS-related consultancy services in order to avoid the obvious conflict of interest.
 Your ISMS implementation consultants and advisors may, however, be able to help you find and select suitable CBs if you wish.

-© 2025 IsecT Limited
+© 2026 IsecT Limited

 • Link